Obelisco de Buenos Aires: History

 Construction began on March 20, 1936, and it was finished on May 23 of the same year.
 It was designed by architect Alberto Prebisch (one of the main architects of the Argentine modernism who also designed the Teatro Gran Rex, in Corrientes and Suipacha) at the request of the mayor Mariano de Vedia y Mitre (appointed by president Agustín Pedro Justo).
 For its construction, which cost 200,000 pesos moneda nacional, 680 m3 of reinforced concrete and 1360 m2 of Olaen white stone facing from Córdoba were used.

-The obelisk was built by the German company G.E.O.P.E. - Siemens Bauunion - Grün & Bilfinger, which completed its work in only 31 days, using the labor of 157 workers.
+The Egyptian-style obelisk was built by the German company G.E.O.P.E. - Siemens Bauunion - Grün & Bilfinger, which completed its work in only 31 days, using the labor of 157 workers.
 Rapid-hardening Incor cement was used and was built in 2 m sections to facilitate the dumping of concrete.

 Its height is 67.5 m, and 63 m of these are up to the initiation of the apex, which is 3.5 by 3.5 m.
 The tip is blunt, measuring 40 cm and ends in a lightning rod that cannot be seen because of the height; its cables run through the interior of the obelisk.

 It has only one entrance (on its west side) and on its top there are four windows, that can only be reached by a straight staircase of 206 steps with 7 breaks every 6–8 m.

 On February 20, 1938, Roberto María Ortiz succeeded Justo as president and appointed Arturo Goyeneche as the new mayor of the city.
 In June 1939, the city council sanctioned the demolition of the Obelisco, citing economic, aesthetic and public safety reasons.
 However, the ordinance was vetoed by the municipal executive power, characterizing it as an act without merit and juridical content, because it alters the state of things emanated by the executive power, and that it was a monument under the jurisdiction and custody of the Nation and is part of its heritage.

 Where the Obelisk stands, there was a church dedicated to St. Nicholas of Bari; it was demolished.
 In that church the Argentine flag was officially hoisted for the first time in Buenos Aires, in 1812.
 That fact is noted in one of the inscriptions on the north side of the monument.